Mehran1060/network-automation-scripts/README.md

 ## Features
 - Automate OSPF configuration on routers
 - Batch configuration of IP addresses on multiple interfaces
+- Configure VLANs on switches
+- Configure static routes on routers
 - Secure and efficient network management

 ## Requirements